-Disabilities won’t keep the 2018 U.S. Paralympic Sled Hockey Team from competing on the world stage at the 2018 Paralympic Winter Games
+Disabilities did not keep the 2018 sled hockey team from competing on the world stage at the last Paralympic Winter Games

 The United States Paralympic Sled Hockey Team represents the U.S. at the Paralympic Winter Games.
 The team enters the tournament as the two-time defending champions, after claiming the gold medal at the Paralympic Winter Games Sochi 2014 and Paralympic Winter Games Vancouver 2010.

 The event is held every four years, and directly follows the Winter Olympic Games in the same city that hosts them.
 First held in 1976 in Ornskoldvsik, Sweden, sled hockey was introduced to the Games in 1994.
 To date, the United States has captured four medals, including three gold medals (2014, 2010, 2002) and one bronze medal (2006), and is the first nation to ever claim back-to-back gold medals in the event.